Richard Harmon

-Richard Scott Harmon is a Canadian actor.
-His roles on television include John Murphy in The CW's The 100, Jasper Ames in The Killing and Julian Randol on Continuum.
-Harmon received critical praise for his role in the movie If I Had Wings.
+Richard Scott Harmon (born August 18, 1991) is a Canadian actor.
+His roles on television include Jasper Ames in The Killing (2011–2012), Julian Randol on Continuum (2012–2015), and John Murphy in The 100 (2014–2020).
+Harmon received critical praise for his role in the 2013 film If I Had Wings, and had a supporting role as Erik Campbell in the horror film Final Destination Bloodlines (2025).

 Early life

 Richard Harmon was born in Mississauga, Ontario, Canada.
 His parents are director Allan Harmon and producer Cynde Harmon; his sister is actress Jessica Harmon.

 Career

 Harmon made his acting debut in the 2002 television series Jeremiah.